 1. Help them feel comfortable

 Find a calm and private space where you both feel comfortable.
-Make sure the person’s immediate practical needs – such as for medication, food, drink and dry clothes – are met.
+Providing emotional support also means making sure the person’s immediate practical needs – such as medication, food, drink, and dry clothes – are met.

-Think about how that person would want to receive support.
-It’s important to treat people with dignity, understanding and respect during difficult times.
+Think about how that person would want to receive support and how you could best make them feel comforted.
+It’s important to treat people with dignity, understanding, and respect during difficult times.